Inflectra/rapise-documentation/docs/Guide/watch_view.md

 ## Purpose

-To input expressions and view their values as the script executes.
+Used to input expressions and view their values as the script executes.

 ## How to Open

 Begin [debugging](internal_debugger.md) a script.
-The **Watch View** will open automatically.
+The **Watch View** opens automatically.

 ## Inputting an Expression

-1. Click the blank line:
+1. Click the blank line.

     ![watch view, inputting expressions, 1](./img/watch_view2.png)

-2. Input the expression you wish to investigate.
-Press **Enter.**
+2. Enter the expression you wish to investigate, then press **Enter**.

     ![watch view, inputting expressions, 3](./img/watch_view3.png)